sylvain-hh/rabbitmq-open-exchange/README-operators.md

 ```

 When producers are permitted to add/del routes via regex, they are permitted to specify exact destinations names too.

-#### Mimic the default exchange
-The operator ````x-msg-destq-rk```` tells the binding to use the routing key as a queue name for its destination so that if there is no other defined operator in the binding, its behaviour mimics the default exchange defined by AMQP.

 #### Delete main destination
 The operator ````x-del-dest```` tells the binding to not take into account the main destination; this is useful in some special situations.